-Learn how you can help protect the environment as a conscious commuter, neighbor, citizen or business by reading the following tips and applying them in your everyday lifestyle.
+Learn how you can help protect the environment as a conscious commuter, neighbor, citizen or business by learning about common stormwater pollutants and applying the following tips in your everyday life.

 - Keep your vehicle leak free